-Assuming the underwriters' over-allotment option is exercised in full, includes an aggregate of 1,511,959 shares of common stock held of record by the Aurora Entities (of which 1,492,152 shares are held of record by Aurora Equity Partners II, L.P., and 857,012 Aurora Voting Shares.
-The 857,012 "Aurora Voting Shares" consist of (i) 390,824 shares held of record by certain securityholders (other than GEPT and Ares) who have granted an irrevocable proxy to the Aurora Entities to to teal of their shares as the Aurora Entities shall determine (includes options currently exercisable within 60 days to purchase 39,409 shares of common stock held by certain advisors and former advisors to Aurora Capital Group and members of management of Douglas Dynamics (see footnote 40) and (ii) 466,188 shares held of record held by GEPT, which generally has agreed to vote all of its shares of stock in the same manner as the Aurora Entities vote their shares.
+Assuming the underwriters' over-allotment option is exercised in full, includes an aggregate of 1,511,959 shares of common stock held of record by the Aurora Entities (of which 1,492,152 shares are held of record by Aurora Equity Partners II L.P. and 19,807 shares are held of record by Aurora Overseas Equity Partners II, L.P.) and 857,012 Aurora Voting Shares.
+The 857,012 "Aurora Voting Shares" consist of (i) 390,824 shares held of record by certain securityholders (other than GEPT and Ares) who have granted an irrevocable proxy to the Aurora Entities to vote all of their shares as the Aurora Entities shall determine (includes options currently exercisable or exercisable within 60 days to purchase 39,409 shares of common stock held by GEPT, which generally has agreed to vote all of its shares of stock in the same manner as the Aurora Entities vote their shares.
 Of the Aurora Voting Shares, 295,365 shares also constitute Restricted Shares.
-The proxy and voting agreement are described more completely under "Certain Relationships and Related Party Transactions-Related Party Transactions-Securityholders Agreement."
+The proxy and voting agreement are described more completely under "Certain Relationships and Related Party Transactions-Securityholders Agreement."